Printer Version with Pictures

 Nutrition and Longevity

 Nutrition is a complicated topic.
-Oversimplification and deceptive marketing of pet products has created misconceptions about what makes a pet food good or bad, which we would like to help dispel.
-We would like to give you some simple guidelines on what to look for and what to avoid when it comes to nutritional ingredients and supplements.
+Oversimplification and deceptive marketing of pet products has created misconceptions about what makes a pet food good or bad.
+We want to give you some simple guidelines on what to look for and what to avoid when it comes to nutritional ingredients and supplements.

 One of the most important things to remember is that cancer takes years to develop.
 What you are feeding now, if you have a young dog or cat, is already influencing what diseases your pet will develop many years from now.
-Avoiding cancer is a key to successful aging because cancer is the leading cause of death in older pets and nutrition has a lot to do with cancer development.
+Avoiding cancer is a key to successful aging because cancer is the leading cause of death in older pets.
+Nutrition has a lot to do with cancer development.

 A big factor in the development of cancer, as well as allergies, arthritis, cardiovascular disease and many other disorders, is inflammation.
 When cells are damaged, a repair process occurs, which brings increased blood flow to the injured area, as well as white blood cells, antibodies and other substances to stimulate healing.
 This is fine if the inflammation is short lived, say after a small wound or minor injury.
 Chronic inflammation, however, causes further damage.
 Heart valves, joint cartilage and kidney cells are among the tissues that are damaged by it.
 Long term inflammation also leads to cancer.

-Anti-inflammatory substances, including Omega 3 fatty acids, non-steroidal anti-inflammatory drugs such as Rimadyl or Deramaxx, and many nutrients that act as antioxidants all increase life expectancy by reducing inflammation.
+Anti-inflammatory substances, including Omega 3 fatty acids, non-steroidal anti-inflammatory drugs such as carprofen or Deracoxib, and many nutrients that act as antioxidants all increase life expectancy by reducing inflammation.
 OM3s and NSAIDs augment each other when used together, with greater effect plus reduced risk for side effects from the NSAIDs.
 Dogs taking NSAIDs for arthritis actually live longer because of it!

 Fish oil isn’t a very concentrated source of DHA so you have to give a fairly large amount of it.
 That’s why those capsules are so large.
-Fish oil is often contaminated with organophosphates and heavy metals.
-One of the brands we carry, Nordic Naturals, is on of the few brands that test the oil for contaminants on a regular basis.
+Fish oil can be contaminated with organophosphates and heavy metals.
+One of the brands we carry, Nordic Naturals, is one of the few brands that test the oil for contaminants on a regular basis.

 Another important factor in the development of cancer is the amount of food you feed.
 Keeping pets lean increases lifespan by two years and increases the quality of that life as well.
 This is because fat cells produce toxins that damage other cells.
 Damaged cells, especially if the DNA is damaged, can turn cancerous.